The Benefits of Sudoku for the Brain, According to Science

 Playing Sudoku brings many benefits for your brain; you’ll train skills you already have and also acquire some new ones.
-For example, Sudoko is a workout for your perception, memory, logic and coordination.
+For example, Sudoko is a workout for your perception, memory, logic, and coordination.

 Keep reading: 11 Strategies to Help You Be Smarter

-Potential health benefits of Sudoku
+The potential health benefits of Sudoku

 Playing Sudoku has multiple health benefits, especially for the brain.
 Here’s how this game has a positive impact.